Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Improving Signature Extraction

 These systems respectively yield the same solutions as:

 Since $y_1$ and $y_2$ can merge, so can $A^{\top}y_1$ and $A^{\top}y_2$.
 These systems correspond exactly to the partial signature extraction from $x_1$ and $x_2$ when extracting layer $i$.
 This is why the partial signatures extracted from $x_1$ and $x_2$ can merge into a component even though they are not on the target layer.
-We call all these unwanted additional components from deeper layers \emph{noise components}.\\ How does this noise behave?
-First, the smaller the width of the network, the larger the noise, as critical points from deeper neurons are partitioned into fewer components.
-Second, the deeper the network, the larger the noise, as critical points on the target layer represent a smaller fraction of the critical points we find.
-We believe this is one of the reasons why previous works still managed to perform the extraction on shallow networks.

-In addition, in both \cite{C:CarJagMir20} and \cite{Hannah}'s implementations, the selected neurons are the $d_i$ \textit{largest} components of size greater than two.
-When using this criterion, noise becomes a problem when the size of a noise component becomes larger than the size of a component corresponding to a neuron on the target layer.

-We illustrate the issue of deeper critical points with an example slightly deeper than what previous works managed to recover: using $3,000$ critical points we extract the 4th layer of a model trained on the {\tt MNIST} dataset with architecture $784-8^{(8)}-1$.
-Due to space constraints, only the largest 16 components are displayed.
-As shown in Figure~\ref{fig:benchmark}, four of the first eight components recovered by the original signature extraction belong to deeper layers.
-This shows that, in deeper networks, the size of a component is not a sufficient indicator to identify if the neuron is on the target layer.
+We call all these unwanted additional components from deeper layers \emph{noise components}.

-\textbf{Discarding points on deeper layers.} To discard points on deeper layers, we first recycle and improve an algorithm from \cite{C:CarJagMir20} that was only used in the context of the targeted search.
-The process involves 1) computing 100 distinct intersection points between the extracted hyperplane and the extracted network for the critical point under test, and 2) verifying on the target neural network whether these points lie on the extracted hyperplane.
+\textbf{Discarding deeper points.} To discard points on deeper layers, we recycle and improve an algorithm from Section 4.4.2 of~\cite{C:CarJagMir20} that was only used in the context of the targeted search.
+For each critical point found, the algorithm process involves: 1) computing a large number of distinct intersection points (we use 100 in practice) between the hyperplane extracted from the critical point under evaluation and the extracted network, and 2) verifying on the target neural network whether these intersection points still lie on the extracted hyperplane.
 One intersection point not belonging to the extracted hyperplane indicates that the hyperplane has bent on a neuron that has not yet been extracted, and hence that the extracted hyperplane is on a deeper layer.
-This test is not an if-and-only-if condition, as a hyperplane not breaking does not guarantee that it corresponds to a neuron on the target layer (see Figure~\ref{fig:iff_noise_test}).
-We apply this test to every critical point we find.
-This reduces the noise, but it is not sufficient.
-As exemplified in Figure~\ref{fig:noise_filtered}, though we remove one component from deeper layers, four large such components remain.
+This test is not an if-and-only-if condition, as a hyperplane not breaking does not guarantee that it corresponds to a neuron on the target layer, see Fig.~\ref{fig:iff_noise_test}.
+This method reduces the noise, but it is far from sufficient, see Fig.~\ref{fig:noise_filtered}.
+We refer the reader to the original description for a more thorough account of the strategy.